rocky-linux/documentation/docs/books/nvchad/install_nvchad.md

     We will refer to these key mappings several times throughout these documents.

-These are some the keys set.
+These are some of the keys set.
 We recommend consulting the file mentioned above for an exhaustive list.

 `<leader>th` to change the theme ++space++ + ++"t"++ + ++"h"++
 `<C-n>` to open nvimtree ++ctrl++ + ++"n"++